 Once a month a group of about 25 FPC members gather to bag groceries and deliver them to older folks in need in our community.
 At this time, we need two new drivers and a couple of substitute drivers.
 Each driver has a set route of about 8 or 9 individuals.
 The time commitment is about 1-2 hours, in the morning or early afternoon on the 4th Wednesday or Thursday of each month.
 Training and encouragement are provided!

 Several of our FPC members who volunteer with this project feel it is a very rewarding way to help others.
 That was especially true during the pandemic as we continued our deliveries each month.
 If you are looking for a way to help those in need, please contact Gail Dunning, firstname.lastname@example.org or Allan Edmonds, email@example.com.

 Several in the congregation have commented that they miss the opportunities to work together for a good cause that were provided by the Saturday morning breakfast groups and the Interfaith Winter Shelter.
 The Outreach Committee has received a request for assistance from the Wheeler Mission Center for Men that could provide a chance to rebuild some of the focused team efforts that we have had in the past.

-We are seeking 12 families or individuals in the congregation who will volunteer to purchase supplies and prepare 10 sack lunches once a month, starting in mid-May.
+We are seeking 12 families or individuals in the congregation who will volunteer to purchase supplies and prepare 10 sack lunches once a month.
 Items in the sack meals could include a sandwich (PB+J, Lunch meat, etc.), apple or orange, chips or cookies, granola bar, fruit snack or candy, and a drink (water or Gatorade).

 The Outreach Committee will coordinate collecting all 120 sack meals and delivering them to Wheeler.
 Later, when social distancing procedures change, we may decide that doing this as a group at the church might be preferable.